 The word “depression” is used to describe many different but related experiences.
 To many people feeling depressed means feeling sad, “blue”, down or disappointed.
 These feelings are generally brief and have only minimal effects on everyday functioning.
 “Clinical” or Major Depression is a combination of emotional, physical and cognitive (thinking) states which are more intense and long-lasting, and which have more negative effects on a person’s day-to-day functioning.

 The person who is feeling depressed can’t just “snap out of it”, as much as they’d like to.
-Psychological treatment for depression not only provides a supportive environment for the depressed person to share and work through their difficulties, it can also teach skills and strategies to change thinking patterns and behaviours which may have contributed to depression.
-Research has shown that regular exercise is one of the best anti-depressant you can get.
+Psychological treatment for depression not only provides a supportive environment for the depressed person to share and work through their difficulties, it can also teach skills and strategies to change thinking patterns and behaviours which may have contributed to depression or impeding recovery.
+Research has shown that regular exercise is one of the best anti-depressants you can get.
 Improving nutrition by eating a healthy diet based on real food and taking micronutrients, i.e. vitamins and minerals, when indicated has also been shown to improve depressive symptoms.
-Add to the mix the latest evidence-based psychological therapies and you are on your way to better health and well-being.
+Getting adequate sleep is also critical.
+There is a circular relationship between Sleep and Depression.
+Too little sleep over time can increase the risk for developing a depressive mood disorder, and people who have depressed mood often can’t sleep properly.

 Psychological treatment is also very useful for Bipolar Mood Disorders.
 This condition, formerly known as manic depression, causes the person to experience abnormal or exaggerated mood swings which can last for days or weeks.
-The moods can swing from being very elevated “high”, euphoric, manic, or even very irritable, to severely depressed where the person is unable to do anything.
+The moods can swing from being very elevated “high”, euphoric, manic, or even very irritable, to severely depressed where the person is unable to do anything because they feel so low and lacking in energy.